Causes of death (hlth_cdeath)

 17.2.
 Data revision - practice

 There is no systematic revision of the previous year's data.
-Data are occasionally revised, e.g. if the "NUTS" changes.
+Data are occasionally revised, e.g. when "NUTS" changes.

 17.2.1.
 Data revision - average size